When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: Complete Evaluation Results

-This section presents the complete evaluation results with all three metrics: NDCG@10 (N), Recall@100 (R), and MRR@10 (M).
-We compare six model variants: Pretrained (no fine-tuning), and five fine-tuned methods (Cosine, Dot, QNorm, DNorm, and Learnable).
-The best result among the five fine-tuned models is shown in \textbf{bold}, and the second-best is \underline{underlined}.
-These tables complement the main results (Tables~\ref{tab:main_contriever}--\ref{tab:main_e5}) which only report NDCG@10.
+The following tables present complete results for each model with NDCG@10, Recall@100, and MRR@10.
+The best result among the five finetuned models is shown in \textbf{bold}, and the second-best is \underline{underlined}.

-\subsection{Contriever Results}
+\subsubsection{Contriever Results}

 Table~\ref{tab:complete_contriever} presents the complete results for Contriever across all evaluation benchmarks.